 Environmental surveillance data provide a direct measurement of contaminants in air, water, groundwater, soil, food, biota, and other media subsequent to effluent release into the environment.
 These data verify SRS' compliance status and, combined with data from effluent monitoring, allow the determination of chemical and radiation dose and exposure assessment of NNSA operations and effects, if any, on the local environment.
 The primary source of data for the EIS analysis of radiation exposure to the public for the No-Action Alternative is the effluent and environmental surveillance data presented in the environmental reports.
 Under the No-Action Alternative, the existing MFFF would remain unused and NNSA would utilize the capabilities at LANL to meet the Nation's long-term needs for pit manufacturing.
-DOE evaluated the impacts of the pit production capacity at LANL in the 2019 SPEIS SA (NNSA 2019) and the 2020 LANL SA (NNSA 2020).
+DOE has re-evaluated the impacts of the pit production capacity at LANL in the Complex Transformation SPEIS and 2019 SPEIS SA (NNSA 2008a, 2019a) and the LANL SWEIS and 2020 LANL SA (NNSA 2008b, 2020).